uzchss22/chrome-extension-manager/README.md

 ### Privacy and Security:
 Permissions: Requires management permissions to control your extensions.
 Data Security: Extension Manager does not collect any personal data.
 Your settings and usage are entirely local to your browser.

+### Contact Us:
+If you have any questions or feature requests, please feel free to contact us at choihyeok02@gmail.com.
+We appreciate your feedback and are always looking to improve Extension Manager.